ar-io/ar-io-ant-registry-process/docs/madr/1-initial.md

 registered names.
 An additional downside is that unregistered (from an ArNS perspective) ANTs that one owns are not discoverable via this expensive algorithm.

+### Why we use ANTs

+We have ANTs instead of maintaining the metadata of ArNS name on the [IO/AO Network Process] so that the permissionless state changes and interactions for that metadata is seperated from the interactions and state changes of the [IO/AO Network Process] itself.

 ## Decision Drivers